Bobbi’s Egg Casserole with Cheese and Green Chiles

-Bobbi’s Egg Casserole with Cheese and Green Chiles uses ingredients you might have on hand for a tasty low-carb or Keto breakfast!
-And if you’re a fan of breakfast-for-dinner recipes, this is perfect for that!
+Bobbi’s Egg Casserole with Green Chiles uses ingredients you might have on hand for a tasty low-carb or Keto breakfast!
+And this tasty green chili egg casserole has cottage cheese and and grated cheddar cheese with the eggs for a tasty breakfast with 23 grams of protein and only 5 net carbs!

-PIN Bobbi’s Egg Casserole with Cheese and Green Chiles!
+PIN Bobbi’s Egg Casserole with Green Chiles to try it later!

 There’s also a fun story about how I originally got this recipe.
 In the very early days of the blog when I was a teacher, I visited my step-sister Bobbi one summer in Guerneville, California.
-Bobbi made this for me as a carb-conscious breakfast, and when it turned out to be so tasty, and used ingredients I always have in the house, I shared it on the blog.
-And that same trip Bobbi’s sister Karyn made a tasty breakfast casserole for me that also showed up on the blog.
+Bobbi made this carb-conscious breakfast one day, and when it turned out to be so tasty and used ingredients I always have in the house, I shared it on the blog.
+And that same trip Bobbi’s sister Karyn made a tasty breakfast casserole for me that also ended up on the blog too!

 And not only do I love the flavors here, but I love the way the cottage cheese adds extra protein and the green chiles add just a touch of spicy flavor.
 I hope you’ll try it some time when you have houseguests and want a tasty breakfast idea!